 Severe medical conditions usually activate the Cushing reflex.
 These conditions include:

 The Cushing reflex is an emergency.
-Once doctors recognize this condition, their goal is to try and treat the cause and reduce the intracranial pressure in the brain.
+Once doctors recognize this condition, their goal is to treat the cause and reduce the intracranial pressure.
 If the pressure gets too high, it can permanently damage the brain.
 A person can die from excessively high intracranial pressure.

-A low pulse rate can sometimes be an indicator of a problem with the heart’s electrical conduction pathway.
+A low pulse rate can sometimes indicate a problem with the heart’s

 The heart has an electrical system that travels in a distinct pattern to make the heart beat with a regular rhythm.
 If there is damage, scarring, or overstretching of the heart, the electrical system may not work as effectively.
 This can cause a low pulse rate.